SyntonyAustria/Syntony.Prompt.Library/Syntony.Brand.Decision.prompt.md

 ---

 # 🌐 Syntony & Homo Syntonicus
-## Man in harmony — The system in harmony
+## Man in harmony — System in harmony

 ---